-Clients benefit from the flexibility of an exchange-traded investment.
+Clients benefit from the flexibility of an exchange-traded investment

-Provides access to the performance of the index with a single transaction.
+Provides access to this segment of the market with a single transaction.

-Optimised risk/return profile thanks to a broad diversification across a range of sectors.
+Optimised risk/return profile thanks to a broad diversification across a range of commodity sectors.

 The fund offers a high degree of transparency and cost efficiency.